flutter/cocoon/README.md

 If you work for Google you can use the key with flutter-dashboard project via [internal doc](https://g3doc.corp.google.com/company/teams/flutter/cocoon/local_development.md?cl=head).

-### Building the server for deployment
+### Deploying a test version on Google Cloud

-To run tests, build the app, and provide instructions for deploying to Google App Engine, run this command:
+To run live tests, build the app, and provide instructions for deploying to Google App Engine, run this command:

 ```sh